Pa. DEP to host Sewickley public meeting on ethane pipeline

 The reservoir provides water to 30,000 people in nine Beaver County communities and Edgeworth, Leet, Leetsdale and Bell Acres.

-“I don't know if it's an option for them (Shell) to go around it, but I think they need to rethink what they are doing in general,” said Murray, Communities First Sewickley Valley, a group of concerned citizens.
+“I don't know if it's an option for them (Shell) to go around it, but I think they need to rethink what they are doing in general,” said Murray, a member of Communities First Sewickley Valley, a group of concerned citizens.
 “What we need to think about is our water.
 I don't think something like that belongs around water.”

 Shell Pipeline Co. proposed the 97-mile ethane pipeline through three western Pennsylvania counties, as well as Ohio and West Virginia.
 In Pennsylvania, the line would begin at MarkWest Houston Processing and Fractionation Facility in Washington County, then go through Allegheny and end in Potter, Beaver County.
 The pipeline would carry more than 100,000 barrels of ethane daily to Royal Dutch Shell's $6 billion plant being built in Potter.

-“Shell Pipeline Company has for more than two years engaged with landowners, community leaders and other stakeholders – in addition to conducting numerous environmental studies – to choose a route for the Falcon Pipeline that takes into consideration sensitive environmental areas, including the Ambridge Reservoir,” Shell Oil spokesman Ray Fisher said, in a written statement on Friday.
+“Shell Pipeline Co. has for more than two years engaged with landowners, community leaders and other stakeholders — in addition to conducting numerous environmental studies — to choose a route for the Falcon Pipeline that takes into consideration sensitive environmental areas, including the Ambridge Reservoir,” Shell Oil spokesman Ray Fisher said, in a written statement Friday.
 “Protecting the environment and ensuring the safety of communities where we operate is Shell Pipeline's top priority.”

 Many residents remain concerned, however.
 Rosemary Stewart of Bell Acres plans to attend the public hearing, as a member of Citizens to Protect the Ambridge Reservoir, which focuses on raising awareness among customers of the Edgeworth Water Authority.